Global silver trade from the 16th to 19th centuries: China and the demand for silver

-China was the ultimate destination in which silver would flow towards.
+China was the ultimate destination towards which silver would flow.
 In exchange, the Chinese traded their popular goods such as silk and porcelain.
 China had a high demand for silver due to its shift from paper money to coins in the early period of the Ming dynasty.
 The Ming paper currency eventually failed due to self-imposed inflation along with an inability to stop the production of counterfeit bills.
 The Ming attempted to produce copper coins as a new form of currency, but production was inconsistent.
 Hence silver became of high value because it was a valid currency that could be processed abroad.
 The bimetallic ratio of silver to gold was about two to one, which meant that European and Japanese merchants made a large amount of profit.
+The difference in silver content between silver ingots from Ming–Qing China and New World silver, ranging from 3% to 8%, further increased the scope for arbitrage in the global flow of silver.

+The trade between China, Japan, and Southeast Asian nations in both expensive goods like silk products and inexpensive ones like sugar continues developing in the second half of the 16th century.
+Gross profits ranging from 100% to 300% in the trade of these commodities can be eared by China, and lower price of the product itself means the greater room for profits.
+At the same time, European and Japanese traders profited from the price difference between Chinese silver and the rest of the world.
+Silver-commodities trades between China and other countries are essentially multiple arbitrages.

 In the 1640s, the bimetallic ratios in China converged with the rest of the world, before experiencing another population boom.
 The new population boom was a product of the introduction of New World crops into China, mainly sweet potatoes, which could be more easily grown.
 By this time, the silver mines in Japan were largely depleted and the New World became China's primary source for silver.

 Initially, Japan served as China's primary source for silver in the 16th century.
 In exchange for silver, China would provide Japan with silk and gold.
 Japan and China did not directly trade with each other, due to political tensions.
 This meant that European entities and countries, such as the Dutch and Portuguese served as a middle man between the two countries.